HCL-TECH-SOFTWARE/digital-experience/docs/deployment/install/container/helm_deployment/preparation/optional_tasks/optional_configure_credentials.md

 ## Upgrading

 For CF212 and below upgrading to CF213 and beyond:
 - If the primary admin credentials have been changed for Core, the new credentials must be set as the ConfigWizard credentials.
-The `configWizardUsername` and `configWizardPassword` needs to be set to the current primary credentials **once** followed by a Helm upgrade.
-Afrerwards, credentials can now be updated if needed, separately from core.
+The `configWizardUsername` and `configWizardPassword` need to be set to the current primary credentials **once** followed by a Helm upgrade.
+Afterward, credentials can now be updated if needed, separately from the core.
--

 General Upgrade Recommendations:
 - Ensure that the current credentials are set properly in the Helm Values.
-See [Updating Credentials](#updating-credentials) to ensure that the credentials are properly set in the Helm before doign the upgrade.
+See [Updating Credentials](#updating-credentials) to ensure that the credentials are properly set in the Helm before doing the upgrade.

 ## Configuring Credentials from Secrets